 The drone idea is the team's "crazy" idea.
 This design will have an independant drone, operated by the user, that carries the supplies for the user remotely.
 Figure 9 below shows how the concept will work.
 The drone would be very mobile if controlled correctly.
 The drone itself would not have storage space.
-The size of the drone would also be small and compact enough for storage.
+The amount of supplies that would be carried by the drone would be strictly dependent on the size of the drone, smaller the drone the less it can carry and similarly for a larger drone.